ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 * Dropped the negative consequences for the winner in an Extended Contest during the Rising Action.
 If the winner is a PC the degree of success already suggests consequences in addition to the prize on a marginal victory.
 So this rule is over-complication.
 * Made it clear that only a PC should use a parting shot, not the resistance.
 * Switched to addressing you the player, using your GM for the Games Master, and we for the game authors
 * Long contests include both extended contest and scored contests.
 Between 1 and 2 extended contests switched to scored contests, this approach restores both variants, but requires changing the generic name to a long contest.
+* Dropped edges and handicaps from extended contests - we use a resistance not stats, so makes no sense to have edges and handicaps
 * Added alternate mechanisms for determining if resistance advances and when
 * Added story-based resistance mechanics
 * Added story-based improvements
 * Added States of Fortune to mirror States of Adversity.
 Overall mirrored benefits and consequences more closely
 * Added Escalating Contests
+* Added Mythic Russia's Plot Edits
+* Added Mythic Russia's Pyrrhic Victories for Extended Contests but as Climatic Contests